younes-dro/product-variations-view-basic/README.md

 - **Responsive Design**: The carousel is fully responsive across all devices.
 - **Compatibility**: Works with most WooCommerce-ready themes and extensions.

-## Why Upgrade to the Pro Version?

-The **Pro version** offers advanced features, such as multi-variation AJAX add-to-cart, more customization options, and priority support.
-Check out the pro version for even more flexibility and functionality!

 ## Installation